 OUTLINE OF COURSE STRUCTURE

 The Master of Management (CEMS) requires the completion of 72 credit points comprising:

-(2) 10 additional units of study (including a maximum of six CEMS exchange units of study completed at international CEMS partner institutions).
+- 60 credit points in additional units of study (including a maximum of 36 credit points in CEMS exchange units of study completed at international CEMS partner institutions).

 You complete this 12 credit point unit: CEMS6011 CEMS Business Project.

 - CEMS6003 Advanced Strategy,

 - CEMS6006 Chinese Institutions and Business,